ttlew/conversation/logs_convo.md

   Standard                             | Last 30 days
   Free                                 | Last 7 days

-## Filtering chat messages
+## Filtering utterances

+It is important to note that the **User conversations** page displays the total number of *utterances* between users and your bot.
+An utterance is a single message the user sends to the bot.
+Each conversation maybe made up of multiple utterances.
+Thus, the number of results on this **User conversations** page is different than the number of conversations shown on the [Overview](logs_oview.html) page.

-You can filter chat messages by *Search user statements*, *Intents*, *Entities*, and *Last* n *days*:
+You can filter utterances by *Search user statements*, *Intents*, *Entities*, and *Last* n *days*:

 *Search user statements* - Type a word in the search bar.
-This searches the user's inputs, but not your bot's replies.
+This searches the users' inputs, but not your bot's replies.

 *Intents* - Select the drop-down menu and type an intent in the input field, or choose from the populated list.
 You can select more than one intent, which filters the results using any of the selected intents, including *Irrelevant*.